spookysalsa/medermade.github.io/week-2/11-gps1-1/README.md

 # GPS 1.1 Git work flow and branching

 ## Learning Competencies
-- Establish a git work flow with a collaborator
+- Establish a git workflow
 - Explain what a git branch is and its purpose
 - Demonstrate the ability to research for debugging or to better understand concepts